 This course is a special study in a selected aspect of preaching not otherwise covered in preaching curriculum.
+May be repeated for a maximum of 9 credits, if topics are different.
 Prereq: DVPR 601.

 Divinity - Spiritual Formation

 DVSF 501 - Spiritual Formation (3)